alaleks/geospace/README.md

 # geospace

-**geospace** geo service api for calculating distances between cities and much more...
+**geospace** service with client for calculating distances between cities and much more...

 ## Installation